mo65535/install-on-CN/README.md

 ## Using pip to install packages

 A lot of steps were involved in getting Python and pip set up.
-Now, using pip, it is very easy to installing additional packages for Python.
+Now, using pip, it is very easy to install additional packages for Python.

 As an example, search pip for packages with dicom in the name